Objective Prioritisation, The Science of Sequencing Strategy

 Key Result Tags: The “How Well Are We Measuring?”
 Question

 Key Result tagging assesses the quality and nature of your measurement approach.
 When you tag a key result as “High Ambition” versus “High Integrity Commitment,” or “Outcome” versus “Output,” you’re not ranking objectives—you’re calibrating how confident you should be in the metrics themselves.
+See Key Result Tagging for the full framework.

 Key Result tags answer: “Are we measuring the right things correctly?”
 They expose dangerous patterns like portfolios full of outputs masquerading as outcomes, or stretch goals mislabelled as commitments.
 They improve measurement hygiene, risk transparency, and stakeholder expectation management.